 1. Israel must be present in her land.

 For over two thousand years, the Jewish people were scattered all over the world, living among Gentiles, because there was not a Jewish nation.
 In 1948 that changed.
 The nation of Israel was reborn, and many Jews returned to their homeland.
 So the first prerequisite for the invasion of Russia has already been fulfilled.
 Israel occupies her land.

-Second, Israel must not only be present in her land; she must be prosperous in her land.
+2. Israel must not only be present in here land; she must be prosperous in her land.

 If you visit Israel today, you will see people with guns slung over their shoulders everywhere you go.
 They are always on alert because they know they could be attacked by their neighbors at any moment.
 Ezekiel 38:11 describes a markedly different Israel, “[Gog] will go up against a land of unwalled villages; [Gog] will go to a peaceful people, who dwell safely, all of them dwelling without walls, having neither bars no gates.”
 When Russia attacks Israel, the nation will be disarmed!
 That is difficult to imagine.